Closed Meeting: 2nd CRCD Dialogue Day: The Ideal Institute Project 9 Years Later: How We Work Now

 BIOGRAPHY

 Susan Donner, M.D. is a child, adolescent and adult psychiatrist and psychoanalyst in private practice in Los Angeles, California.
 She is a Training and Child, Adolescent and Adult Supervising Analyst, Director of Child and Adolescent Psychoanalytic Training, and Director of the NCP Child and Adolescent Clinic at the New Center for Psychoanalysis in Los Angeles.
 She is a Clinical Professor in the Department of Psychiatry at UCLA where she directs the Area of Distinction in Psychoanalytic Perspectives for the Child and Adolescent Psychiatry Fellowship.
 She is a member of IPA COCAP and the co-director of the pilot training program on Parent-Infant Psychoanalytic Interventions.
-She is the recipient of 2019 American Academy of Child and Adolescent Psychiatry’s Rieger Psychodynamic Psychotherapy Award, the 2020 Beata Rank Scholar at the Boston Psychoanalytic Society and Institute (BPSI), the 2021 UCLA Outstanding Teaching Award and the 2022 American Psychoanalytic Association’s Edith Sabshin’s Teaching Award.
+She is the recipient of the 2019 American Academy of Child and Adolescent Psychiatry’s Rieger Psychodynamic Psychotherapy Award, the 2020 Beata Rank Scholar at the Boston Psychoanalytic Society and Institute (BPSI), the 2021 UCLA Outstanding Teaching Award and the 2022 American Psychoanalytic Association’s Edith Sabshin’s Teaching Award.

 CONTINUING EDUCATION